 India: Bhishma Narain Singh, former governor of Assam (1984-89), Meghalaya (1984-89), Sikkim (1985), Arunachal Pradesh (1987), and Tamil Nadu (1991-93) and lieutenant governor of Pondicherry (1993), dies.

 Morocco: Finance Minister Mohamed Boussaid is dismissed.
 On August 2 Abdelkader Amara is appointed acting finance minister.
+On August 20 Mohamed Benchaaboun is appointed and sworn in as finance minister.

 Pakistan: President Mamnoon Hussain accepts the resignation of the governor of Sindh, Muhammad Zubair, and the speaker of the provincial assembly, Agha Siraj Durrani, becomes acting governor.